WhiteLord/jekyll-theme-simple-texture/_posts/2017-11-14-how-we-compare-java-objects.md

 {% endhighlight %}

-Another way of comparing objects, is to use the **Comparable** interface in the class, which instantiations we would like to compare.
+Another way of comparing objects, is to use the **Comparable Interface** in the class, which instantiations we would like to compare.
 This sounds a bit off, but you'll get the hang of it, as you go through the next lines of code.
-Now, the Student class will implement the **Comparable** interface, and the Student class will have the functionality to do the sorting.
+Now, the Student class will implement the **Comparable Interface**, and the Student class will have the functionality to do the sorting.

 {% highlight javascript linenos=table %}
 public class Student implements Comparable<Student>{